mseminatore/TeslaJS/README.md

-	loginAsync()	   - same as above but returns a Promise logout()           - delete the current OAuth token logoutAsync()	   - same as above but returns a Promise vehicles()         - retrieve list of vehicles and option data vehiclesAsync()	   - same as above but returns a Promise
+	loginAsync()	   - same as above but returns a Promise logout()           - delete the current OAuth token logoutAsync()	   - same as above but returns a Promise vehicles()         - retrieve list of vehicles and return requesteed vehicle option data vehicle()		   - same as above
+	vehiclesAsync()	   - same as above but returns a Promise vehicleAsync()	   - same as above
+	allVehicles()	   - return information and option data for all vehicles allVehiclesAsync() - same as above but returns a Promise

 **NodeJS Callback (nodeback) style API calls for a given vehicle id**